jrosain/metarocq/INSTALL.md

    with a work-in-progress proof of Löb's theorem.

-There are also `.dev` packages available in the `extra-dev` repository of Coq, to get those you will need to activate the following repositories:
+There are also `.dev` packages available in the `extra-dev` repository of Rocq, to get those you will need to activate the following repositories:

     opam repo add coq-core-dev https://coq.inria.fr/opam/core-dev
     opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev